kenduraghav/react-tutorials/translate-app/README.md

 ### Using React Context System

-This is simple examples uses React context system.
+This is a simple example that uses React context system.

 The React Context systems, helps to share the data between nested components.
 Unlike props, which is passed to the direct child components.